Rogue River Rafting

 Mile 22.3: Blossom Bar (IV)

 The signature rapid of the Rogue is best scouted from river right.
-The standard run is to pull from left to right into a tight chute to avoid wrapping on the Picket Fence and then proceed downstream through more wrap rocks.
+The standard run is to pull from left to right to get enough momentum to carry your raft into a tight chute and avoid wrapping on the Picket Fence.
+Downstream of this crux move the river is laden with additional wrap rocks.
 At high water more routes open up.
 Plan to spend some time here as groups typically take their time here.

 Mile 22.9: Devil’s Stair Rapid (III)